 MGFA Northeast Ohio Area Support Groups

 While they are both retired from their regular jobs, they stay busy with MG work.
-In their spare time they enjoy visiting with their four grandchildren, touring local wineries, and playing beanbag baseball.
+In their spare time they enjoy visiting with their five grandchildren, touring local wineries, and playing beanbag baseball.

 Professor Emeritus Neurology Case Western Reserve University